Joint Optimization of Communications and Federated Learning Over the Air: Performance Optimization for Federated Learning over the Air

 \subsection{Optimal Solution to \textbf{P3} via Discrete Programming}

 At first glance, a direct solution to \textbf{P3} leads to a mixed integer programming (MIP), which unfortunately incurs high complexity.
 To solve \textbf{P3} in an efficient manner, we develop a simple solution by identifying a tight search space without loss of optimality.
-The tight search space is given by the following \textbf{Theorem \ref{Theorem_SolutionSpace}}.
+The tight search space, given in the following \textbf{Theorem \ref{Theorem_SolutionSpace}}, is a result of the constraints in \eqref{constraint:P3b} and \eqref{constraint:P3c}, irrespective of the objective function \eqref{IterationOpttighten}.
+Hence, it holds universally for any $R_t$, such as those in \eqref{eq:entryGD}-\eqref{eq:entrySGD}.

-\begin{theorem} When all the required parameters in \textbf{P3} i.e., $\{P_{i}^{\text{Max}}, w_{t-1}, h_{i,t}, K_i, \eta\}_{i=1}^U$, are available at the PS, the solution space of $(b_t, \beta_{i,t})$ in \textbf{P3} can be reduced to the following tight search space without loss of optimality as
+\begin{theorem} When all the required parameters in \textbf{P3} i.e., $\{P_{i}^{\max}, w_{t-1}, h_{i,t}, K_i, \eta\}_{i=1}^U$, are available at the PS, the solution space of $(b_t, \beta_{i,t})$ in \textbf{P3} can be reduced to the following tight search space without loss of optimality as

 where $\bm{\beta}_t^{(k)}$ is a function of $b_t^{(k)}$, in the form:

 and $H(x)$ is the Heaviside step function, i.e., $H(x)=1$ for $x>0$, and $H(x)=0$ otherwise. \end{theorem}

 \begin{proof} Please see Appendix \ref{Appendix B}. \end{proof}